jonathanatuscpsu/DM-python/README.md

 # Data Mining in Python

-This set of online learning materials for undergraduate and graduate data mining class is currently maintained by Zhaohu (Jonathan) Fan.
-Some of the materials are from [Dr. Yan Yu’s class notes]([https://business.uc.edu/faculty-research/obais/faculty/yan-yu.html](https://www.business.uc.edu/faculty-research/obais/faculty/yan-yu.html)).
+This repository hosts online learning materials for undergraduate and graduate **Data Mining / Business Analytics** courses taught by **[Dr. Zhaohu (Jonathan) Fan](https://www.scheller.gatech.edu/directory/faculty/fan/index.html)**.

+The notes are written in Python and are designed to support:

+- Business analytics and data science learners
+- Students in data mining, machine learning, and predictive analytics courses
+- Practitioners looking for applied, example-driven materials

 Contributors: